-New Linux users are always confused about choosing a best Linux distribution to start with.
+Linux beginners are always confused about choosing the best Linux os to start with.
 As there are hundreds of Linux distributions so it might always be a confusing part.
-But I'll help you choosing the right Linux flavour to start your Linux exploration.
-In this article, I'll walk you through a list of 8 Best Linux distributions for new Linux users.
-But before all of that, I suggest you throwing out all the misconceptions about Linux, such as Linux is only for geeks or developers.
+But I’ll help you choose the right Linux distro to start your Linux exploration.
+In this article, I’ll walk you through a list of 8 Best Linux OS for beginners.
+Before all of that, I suggest you throw out all the misconceptions about Linux, such as Linux is only for geeks or developers.
 Linux is for everyone.
-As I always say, "When Linux can run Google, Facebook, Amazon, it can surely run your home computer as well."
+As I always say, “When Linux can run Google, Facebook, Amazon, it can surely run your home computer as well.”

-The two things to remember when choosing a Linux distribution?
+Two things to remember when choosing a Linux distribution

-There are not so many parameters to know what is the best Linux distribution for you.
+There are not so many parameters to know the best Linux distro for you.
 Just keep two things in mind.
-First your requirements and distros ease of use.
-The given list is not perfect for all, so many of you will surely find other distros perfect for you.
-The thing is when you know your requirements then it is easier to find easy to use Linux distro that fits your requirements.
-So now let's start with the list of Linux distributions for new users.
+First your requirements and second, ease of use.
+The given list is not perfect for all, so many of you will surely find other Linux distros perfect for you.
+The thing is when you know your requirements then it is easier to find an easy to use Linux distro that fits your requirements.
+So now let’s start with the list of best Linux distros for beginners.

 1. Linux Mint

 The first in the list is Linux Mint.
-This distro most of the time tops the list because of its stability, simplicity and ease of use.
+This distro most of the time tops the list because of its stability, simplicity, and ease of use.
 It is not specific to one type of users like we have so many other Linux distributions such as, Ubuntu Studio which is specific to Multimedia lovers.
-Linux Mint is based on Ubuntu and comes with almost all applications that we use regularly such as, Firefox for web browsing, Thunderbird as email client, Gimp alternative to Photoshop, LibreOffice alternative to MS Office, and a file manager, etc. Linux Mint is an install-and-go.
+Linux Mint is based on Ubuntu and comes with almost all the necessary apps such as Firefox for web browsing, Thunderbird as an email client, Gimp for image editing, LibreOffice alternative to MS Office, and a file manager, etc. Linux Mint is an install-and-go.
 It means the pre-installed applications make Linux Mint usable instantly after the installation.
 The best part is the default desktop environment, Cinnamon.
 Though it also comes in two other flavors, XFCE and MATE.
 Oh!
 Wait.
 Recently KDE flavor has also been released.
 You can know more about the KDE desktop environment here.
 It’s very sweet, BTW.
 Linux Mint KDE is dead now. ?

-But I recommend Linux Mint Cinnamon flavour for new Linux users.
+But I recommend Linux Mint Cinnamon flavor for beginners.
 New users will surely feel much comfortable with Cinnamon.
-Check out the screenshot collection below for Cinnamon Desktop environemnt.
-Also check out my Linux Mint 18 review.
+Check out the screenshot collection below for Cinnamon Desktop environment.
+Also, check out my Linux Mint 18 review.